PaloAltoNetworks/pan-os-python/docs/getting_started.rst

 * Next generation Firewall: UDP, TCP, or SSL
 * Traps Endpoint Security: UDP

+Configure the input using the direction for your version of the App:

 App Version 5.x
 ~~~~~~~~~~~~~~~

+todo: Install directions

 App Version 3.x and 4.x
 ~~~~~~~~~~~~~~~~~~~~~~~